We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The large 14.5-inch surface can be used as a griddle, the high walls are conducive to shallow and deep-frying, and the silicone grips can be removed so you can place the entire pan in the oven—use it to roast a chicken on top of a bed of root vegetables, or make a pan of easy cheesy baked ziti.

-Finish: Whitford Fusion Ti Ceramic Coating | Oven Safe: 550 degrees | Sizes Available: 6-quart
+Finish: Whitford Fusion Ti Ceramic Coating | Oven-Safe: 550 degrees | Sizes Available: 6-quart

 Final Verdict

 The All-Clad Nonstick Fry Pan Set is our top pick because of its exceptional nonstick performance and quality of construction.
 Its coating resisted major scratching even after weeks of testing.
-If you're looking for a cheaper option, try the T-fal B363S3 Specialty Nonstick Nonstick 3-Piece Set, which offers a wide range of sizes at a fraction of the price.
+If you're looking for a cheaper option, try the T-fal Specialty Nonstick 3-Piece Set, which offers a wide range of sizes at a fraction of the price.

 How We Tested